The High Coast – a UNESCO World Heritage site

 A must try

 The High Coast is home to Sweden´s most peculiar delicacy, fermented herring.
-Love it or hate it, the surströmming premiere traditionally takes place on the third Thursday in August in Alfta.
+Love it or hate it, the surströmming premiere traditionally takes place in August.